patience4711/read-APSystems-YC600-QS1-DS3/README.md

 See it in action on youtube: https://youtu.be/7ZOAcrYXxbM

 ## downloads
-march 28 2022: There is a new version v9_0 available which is made suitable for the new DS3 inverter.
-There is still some work to do to get the reported figures realistic.
+march 28 2022: There is a new version v9_2 available, suitable for the new DS3 inverter.
+Some bugs repaired. get the reported figures realistic.

 Download ESP-ECU-v9_2 https://1drv.ms/u/s!AkMG5FvUwhedizsQis3vYaFpLy4w?e=jKA4An<br>